okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-design-rate-limits/main/index.md

 ### Save Terraform plans

 Run your configuration with a saved plan to refresh the state file only once.
 When you save a plan, Terraform refreshes the state file.
-When you run the saved plan, Terraform uses that refreshed state file and doesn’t make more refresh requests.
+When you run the saved plan, Terraform uses that refreshed state file and doesn't make more refresh requests.

 > **Note:** If admins and other applications manage your org, apply the saved plan shortly after creating it.
 This reduces errors by minimizing configuration drift.